Johannes Vodnianus Campanus: Life

 He was born in Vodňany (hence his surname), in southern Bohemia (now the Czech Republic).
 He studied at the University of Prague and in 1596 and was made Master of Liberal Arts there.
 He became a teacher in Prague and Kutná Hora.
 From 1603 he taught Greek and Latin at the University of Prague.
 He also taught history and Latin poetry.
 He was repeatedly appointed as dean, prorector, and rector of this university.

 Campanus was a Hussite before renouncing this faith and becoming a Catholic in 1622.

 He died in Prague.
 A historical novel was published about him in 1909 by Zikmund Winter, called Mistr Kampanus: historický obraz.

 Works

 Campanus usually wrote his works in Latin, but also wrote occasionally in Czech, Greek, and German.
 Some of his works, like the play Břetislav und Jitka (Bretislaus) (1614), were forbidden, because they were critical of the dukes of Bohemia.
-His works were recognized in Europe for their metrical perfection.
+His works were recognised in Europe for their metrical perfection.

 Campanus' first collection of musical works, Sacrarum odarum libri duo, was published in Frankfurt in 1613.
 The Sacrarum odarum, which includes Rorando coeli, contains primarily short vocal works set in a simple, homorhythmic style.